ausaccessfed/shibboleth-idp-installer/upgradefromv2/config-and-data.md

 For each new Metadata source add a new section.
 For example to load metadata from a local file.

     <MetadataProvider id="MyMetadata"
-    xsi:type="xsi:type="FilesystemMetadataProvider"
+    xsi:type="FilesystemMetadataProvider"
     metadataFile="%{idp.home}/metadata/myMetatdata.xml"/>

 Other options are available from the [Shibboleth Wiki](https://wiki.shibboleth.net/confluence/display/IDP30/MetadataConfiguration).

 ###Verification certificates

 You may need a Certificate to validate the authenticity of the Metadata file.
 For example – Loading Metadata from a third party site: The following is added to your MetadataProvider.

     <MetadataFilter xsi:type="SignatureValidation"
         certificateFile="{{ shib_idp.home }}/credentials/your-metadata-cert.pem"
         requireSignedRoot="true">
     </MetadataFilter>